 It's often hard for parents and children to communicate, even without the barriers of incarceration.
-Teens and pre-teens, who seem to be able to talk endlessly to friends, and "live" on the phone have a hard time talking with parents for more than a few minutes.
-For many children today, texting has replaced the phone for conversations, so they may be impatient with parents during telephone calls.
-For incarcerated parents opportunities to talk to their children are limited.
+Teens and preteens, who seem to be able to talk endlessly to friends, and "live" on the phone have a hard time talking with parents for more than a few minutes.
+For prisoners and their children, opportunities to talk are limited.
 Finding things to talk about is challenging.
 The parent often feels pressure to make the conversations count, to make the communication meaningful.
 Parents may feel rejected when the child has little to say.
-In this stressful situation, a parent often resort to asking a million questions-questions that children experience as intrusive.
+In this stressful situation, parents often resort to asking a million questions-questions that children experience as intrusive.
 Parents and children alike, worry that talk of the outside world will be upsetting to everyone.